vblanco20-1/vulkan-guide/docs/new_vkguide/chapter_1/vulkan_mainloop_code.md

 when a command buffer is started, we need to give it an info struct with some properties.
 We will not be using inheritance info so we can keep it nullptr, but we do need the flags.

+Here is the link to the spec for this structure [VkCommandBufferBeginInfo](https://registry.khronos.org/vulkan/specs/1.3-extensions/html/chap6.html#VkCommandBufferBeginInfo)

-Back to VulkanEngine::draw(), we start by resetting the command buffer and restarting it.
+Back to `VulkanEngine::draw()`, we start by resetting the command buffer and restarting it.

 <!-- codegen from tag draw_3 on file E:\ProgrammingProjects\vulkan-guide-2\chapter-1/vk_engine.cpp -->
 ```cpp